starrykss/starrykss/README.md

 ### About 💬
-- I am currently majoring in Computer Science in South Korea.
+- An Undergraduate Student Majoring in Computer Science in South Korea.

 ### Interest ⚡
 - Machine Learning (Sci-Kit Learn, Tensorflow/Keras)